 - Users may conduct work that involves the use of systems, facilities or data belonging to other organisations, including NHS Scotland, local and national government departments and commercial organisations.
 It is the User’s responsibility to ensure that they are aware of and comply with the policies rules and regulations of both the University of Glasgow and these external organisations, so as to protect the User’s own, the University’s and the external organisation’s interests.

-- The University may monitor communications but this is always in the context of what is permitted by relevant legislation and University policies.
+- The University may monitor communications, files and emails but this is always in the context of what is permitted by relevant legislation and University policies.
+For more information see IT Monitoring Policy.
 Whilst the University operates on the basis of trust, if there are reasonable grounds for suspecting that an individual is engaging in activities which are in breach of any of the Regulations or of the various guidelines, the University reserves the right to investigate fully.
 In the event that misuse is suspected, the University will take appropriate action to investigate the matter which may include direct monitoring of the use made by the User.
-Such monitoring will require the permission of the Secretary of the University Court or his/her nominee.
+Such monitoring will require the permission of the University Court or his/her nominee.
 If misuse is established, disciplinary action will be taken, including referring the matter to the Police should the University consider that an offence may have been, or may be, committed.

 Part B: General rules

 - The Appropriate Authority controlling any element of the University ICT has the power to set out the conditions of use of that element by a User and to modify these from time to time.

 - The conditions of use will include identifying and authenticating the User when accessing any University ICT, through appropriate UserIDs and passwords or other verification mechanisms.
 The authority granted to a User to use any University ICT is limited to the User to whom authority has been granted, in particular: